cloudspannerecosystem/omegatrade/README.md

 #### Creating Google Oauth Credentials (This is required to login into the application using Google authentication)

-Step 1: Go to the [Google API Console Credentials](https://console.developers.google.com/apis/credentials).
+Step 5.1: Go to the [Google API Console Credentials](https://console.developers.google.com/apis/credentials).
 Click on Create Credentials and choose OAuth client ID.

-step 2: In application type, choose Web application and name whatever you like.
-Click create to continue.
+step 5.2: In application type, choose Web application and name whatever you like.

-step 3: Note down your client ID as you need to configure this in the frontend.

-You can also follow the [official guide](https://support.google.com/cloud/answer/6158849?hl=en#zippy=) for setting up Oauth.

-The client id looks like this 142706365772-ol2a8hcqs1d3rrgjgvxxxxxxxxdqpog8.apps.googleusercontent.com
+step 5.3: Add frontend url i.e. `http://localhost:4200/` (from step 4) in Authorized JavaScript origins **ADD URI** section and Click create to continue.
+This will create Client ID.

-step 4: Once you generate the client id you have to use it in the environment.ts file of frontend folder.
+step 5.4: Now add the Client ID in the `environment.ts` file of frontend folder.

 ```
 cd src/environments